Workplace injuries do both physical and emotional damage to you and your family.

 - Testimony from experts who may include psychologists, psychiatrists, neurologists, social workers and other individuals who are qualified to assess your case.

-Remember, the workers’ compensation process is a complicated and daunting task to try to handle alone.
+The workers’ compensation process is a complicated and daunting task to try to handle alone.
 A qualified workers’ comp lawyer will handle your case with dignity and compassion and make sure all relevant facts are presented in order to obtain the full amount you are entitled to.

 Have you suffered psychological injury as a result of a physical injury or occupational illness?
 Please contact The Alberhasky Law Firm to schedule a free consultation.